-The Men’s Group is an open group that meets the first Sunday of each month.
-Coffee time begins at 8 AM, with check-in and the start of the meeting at 8:30 AM.
+The Men’s Group is an open group.
+It usually begins with coffee time followed by check-in and the start of the meeting.
 Their credo is “you are not alone”.
 The check-in allows for personal sharing, followed by discussion of an issue relevant to the men present.
 This is a group that permits deep sharing in a trust-based, confidential environment.

 WOMEN OF WISDOM COFFEE GROUP (WOW)

-WOW is a group of women who gather the first Monday of every month for open discussion centered around individual views of spirituality and its implications in women’s lives.
+WOW is a group of women who for open discussion centered around individual views of spirituality and its implications in women’s lives.
 Some of the topics that have been discussed are world religions and personal beliefs, styles of meditation, aging, death and the afterlife, and mindfulness.